 Quick home loan approval with exceptional service and low rates.

-What You’ll Learn From Our First-Time Homebuyer Guide
+What You’ll Learn From My First-Time Homebuyer Guide

-- The Loan Process: We provide an overview of the mortgage loan process and how to stay on top of your first mortgage transaction.
-From getting pre-qualified to the documentation you’ll need to what happens after you have an accepted offer.
-We cover it all so that you’re better informed to make better decisions.
+- The Home Loan Process: This is an overview of the home loan process and how to stay on top of your first mortgage transaction.

-- Ten Tips To Get A Better Mortgage Rate: Here we give you some solid tips on how to get a better mortgage rate.
-A better mortgage rate means you’ll pay less in interest during the loan.
+- How To Get A Lower Rate: Here, I give you ten solid ways to lower your home loan interest rate.
+A better rate means you’ll pay less interest during the loan.

-- Why You Need A Great Team: Having experienced, trustworthy professionals working on your behalf is so important to first-time hombuyers.
+- Why First-Time Homebuyers Need A Great Team: Having experienced and trustworthy professionals working on your behalf is a key ingredient to a successful transaction.

 - Conventional/Conforming loans

 There are other options available, but nearly all first-time homebuyers use one of these three loan options, and below I’ll discuss them in detail.

 You’ll hear these two terms a lot as you start the process (Conventional and Conforming).
 Conventional loans are any home loans not backed by the United States government (such as FHA home loans which the government backs).